vime-js/vime/docs/docs/welcome/design-principles.md

     is organized to help you get started quickly.
   - All the ugly and boring parts have been automated by our continous integration system (GitHub Actions).
     Simply clone, make changes and push!

-- 🧪 &nbsp;**Testing.** We've dedicated extra time and attention to ensuring Vime is tested as much as possible.
-Over 200+ unit tests, UI E2E tests, accessibility tests, and a provider test harness all ensure Vime is functioning correctly and up-to-standard.
-All package releases must go through our full suite of tests before being sent out into the wild.